Let’s just jump in, both feet first and get started…

 Let’s set real and proper expectations here.
 Having a transition path doesn’t mean that you won’t have any hiccups while integrating.
-What it does mean is your new software should have utilities that will transition the information from your database(s), i.e. vendors, customers and general ledger accounts from your old software to your new software or, at least, have the ability to code one for you.
+What it does mean is your new software should have utilities that will transition the information from your database(s), i.e. vendors, customers, and general ledger accounts from your old software to your new software or, at least, can code one for you.
 This saves time in transition and helps to alleviate some of the stress.

 With the ease of use, I see $avings!
 Who doesn’t like a stronger bottom line?
 If your new software is easy to use, it will likely be easy to learn, manage data entry errors, and increase productivity.
 The effect of this is seen in the strength of your team and, of course, your bottom line.
 Training should be flexible and meet the needs of your company.
 Do you want in-person training?
 Do you want led training classes?
 Do you want the software company to train a team of your employees on the processes so they can train the rest of your staff?
 There are options and it is up to you and the software company to navigate what the best option is for your company.